bakks/butterfish/README.md

 Here's the command help:

 ```
 > butterfish --help
-> Usage: butterfish <command>
+Usage: butterfish <command>

 Do useful things with LLMs from the command line, with a bent towards software
-engineering. v0.0.9 darwin amd64 (commit 568c297) (built 2023-02-07T04:32:13Z)
+engineering. v0.0.10 darwin amd64 (commit ecdc5b2) (built 2023-02-10T03:18:11Z)
 MIT License - Copyright (c) 2023 Peter Bakkum

 Flags:
   -h, --help       Show context-sensitive help.
   -v, --verbose    Verbose mode, prints full LLM prompts.

 Commands:
   wrap <cmd>
     Wrap a command (e.g. zsh) to expose to Butterfish.

   console
     Start a Butterfish console and server.

   prompt [<prompt> ...]
     Run an LLM prompt without wrapping, stream results back.
 Accepts piped
     input.
 This is a straight-through call to the LLM from the command line with
     a given prompt.
 It is recommended that you wrap the prompt with quotes.
     This defaults to the text-davinci-003.

   summarize [<files> ...]
     Semantically summarize a list of files (or piped input).
 We read in the
     file, if it is short then we hand it directly to the LLM and ask for a
     summary.
 If it is longer then we break it into chunks and ask for a list of
     facts from each chunk (max 8 chunks), then concatenate facts and ask GPT for
     an overall summary.

   gencmd <prompt> ...
     Generate a shell command from a prompt, i.e. pass in what you want, a shell
     command will be generated.
 Accepts piped input.
 You can use the -f command
     to execute it sight-unseen.

   rewrite <prompt>
     Rewrite a file using a prompt, must specify either a file path or provide
     piped input, and can output to stdout, output to a given file, or edit the
     input file in-place.

   index [<paths> ...]
     Recursively index the current directory using embeddings.
 This will
     read each file, split it into chunks, embed the chunks, and write a
     .butterfish_index file to each directory caching the embeddings.
 If you
     re-run this it will skip over previously embedded files unless you force a
     re-index.
 This implements an exponential backoff if you hit OpenAI API rate
     limits.

   exec [<command> ...]
-Execute a command, either passed in or in command register.
-This is
+    Execute a command and try to debug problems.
+The command can either passed
-specifically for Console after you have run gencmd.
+    in or in the command register (if you have run gencmd in Console Mode).

   execremote [<command> ...]
     Execute a command in a wrapped shell, either passed in or in command
     register.
-This is specifically for Console mode after you have run gencmd
+This is specifically for Console Mode after you have run gencmd
     when you have a wrapped terminal open.

   clearindex [<paths> ...]
     Clear paths from the index, both from the in-memory index (if in Console
-mode) and to delete .butterfish_index files.
+    Mode) and to delete .butterfish_index files.

   loadindex [<paths> ...]
     Load paths into the index.
-This is specifically for Console mode when you
+This is specifically for Console Mode when you
     want to load a set of cached indexes into memory.

   showindex [<paths> ...]
     Show which files are present in the loaded index.
 You can pass in a path but
     it defaults to the current directory.

   indexsearch <query>
     Search embedding index and return relevant file snippets.

   indexquestion <question>
     Ask a question using the embeddings index.
 This fetches text snippets from
     the index and passes them to the LLM to generate an answer, thus you need to
     run the index command first.

 Run "butterfish <command> --help" for more information on a command.